Mkejriwal270/K8s-EKS-QuickStart/index.md

 Let’s get started.

-### Setting things up
+## Setting things up

-For starters, clone [this](https://github.com/Mkejriwal270/K8s-EKS-QuickStart) repository and push it to your GitHub account.
+### 1. Cloning the repository

+For starters, clone [this](https://github.com/Mkejriwal270/K8s-EKS-QuickStart) repository in your GitHub account.
+This repository has been created as a template so you can just click on "Use this template" to create a new repository of the same name directly in your account with the existing file structure intact.

+### 2. AWS Setup

+If you don't already have an AWS account, you can create one by following [these](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account) steps.

+Make sure you have an IAM User with admin access which can provision resources on your behalf through GitHub Actions.
+AWS Cloud Account, IAM Admin User, Access Key ID and Secret Key - Documentation

+GitHub Actions Secret Creation

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for